-The Department follows the Bowie State University Graduate School Academic Catalog with regard to students who receive a grade of "Incomplete".
-Students, who receive a grade of "Incomplete", must meet with the faculty responsible for the course at least once each semester to discuss their progress in removing the 'I'.
-The student must submit all required course materials at least one month prior to the end of the semester, in which they are completing the course work.
+Students, who receive a grade of "Incomplete", must meet with the faculty responsible for the course at least four times during the semester to discuss their progress in removing the 'I'.
+The student must submit all required course materials to remove the incomplete at least one month prior to the end of the semester, in which they are completing the course work.